An artistic illustration of the luxurious loungers and sunbeds that the new 5-star Branco Mykonos Hotel will offer its guests on Platis Gialos beach

 Click on the link below to continue reading and see more storm photos and video on page 2 of this post.

-Although some venues will start to close up shop over the course of September, many bars in Mykonos Town will keep going strong throughout the month and into the first half of October, while some of the beach clubs will also stay in operation until at least early October.
+Although some venues will start to close up shop over the course of September, many bars in Mykonos Town will remain open throughout the month and into the first half of October, while some of the beach clubs will also stay in operation until at least early October.

-You’ll find a day-by-day list of September and October parties on page 2 of this post.
-Please note that most events for September will not be announced until late August, while dates for October entertainment will not be released until closer to that month.
+You’ll find a day-by-day list of September and October parties below and continuing on page 2 of this post.
+Please note that most events for October entertainment events will not be released until closer to that month.
 This post will be updated whenever party details are released.

 If you want to see what the party scene was like on Mykonos during earlier months this year, click here.